Timoh-top/Fraud_detection_model/README.md

 ## Notable Features

 - The model achieved an AUPRC score of **95.63%**
-- Handled imbalanced data with optimized metrics like AUPRC
+- Handled imbalanced data with optimized metric (AUPRC)
 - Easily extendable and adaptable for new datasets and fraud types